orgua/shepherd_v2_planning/docs/00_overview/concept_shepherd.md

 - time critical code runs on two real-time processors
 - two targets-ports are available
     - both can be supplied with individual voltages, only one is current-tracked
-    - general purpose IO, target selection independent from power-supply-selection
+    - general purpose IO, target selection independent of power-supply-selection
     - separate 3V3 line
 - bidirectional GPIO on 10 channels, 2x2 lanes are currently reserved for SWD / Spy-by-Wire, UART
 - Targets (currently planned)